InfraBuilder/k8s-bench-suite/README.md

 Mandatory flags :
     -fd <path>
-    --from-data <path>          : Define the path to the data to read from
+    --from-data <path>          : Define the path to the data to read from Data file must be rendered with '--output data'

 =====[ Common optionnal flags ]============================================